They say there’s no place like home.

 “When our family joined RBI, we were going through a lot,” Millicent said.
 “We have always been a family of faith, but it was shaken.
 Joining RBI gave us commonality as a family and bonded us back together.”

 Andy and Millicent had no idea what to expect when their children stepped in between the lines.
-Because of their experience, Andy believes that the more trust one puts into the organization’s process, the more they can get out of it.
+Because of his personal experience at RBI Austin, Andy believes that the more trust one puts into the organization’s process, the more they will get out of it.

 “It’s a place where the unknown is embraced,” Andy said.
 “We did not know our kids were going to fall in love with baseball.
 For this organization to inspire that, that says a lot for the organization itself.”